RasmusJensen96/WS/README.md

-Just a personal research website, based on the Millenial theme by LeNPaul link: [GitHub](https://github.com/LeNPaul/Millennial)
+Just a personal research website, based on the Millenial theme by LeNPaul, [link: GitHub](https://github.com/LeNPaul/Millennial)